angular/angular/aio/content/guide/http.md

 Like `intercept()`, the `handle()` method transforms an HTTP request into an `Observable` of [`HttpEvents`](#interceptor-events) which ultimately include the server's response.
 The `intercept()` method could inspect that observable and alter it before returning it to the caller.

-This _no-op_ interceptor simply calls `next.handle()` with the original request and returns the observable without doing a thing.
+This _no-op_ interceptor calls `next.handle()` with the original request and returns the observable without doing a thing.

 ### The _next_ object